HanetakaChou/PatriotEngine/docs/OIT.md

 ### Conclusion
 Since the K-Buffer is efficient on mobile GPU, the MLAB is intrinsically suitable to mobile GPU.
 We can use the modern Metal API to fully explore the advantages of the mobile GPU.

-However, since the "FrameBufferFetch" is not supported by Vulkan, I don't suggest using the MLAB in Metal.
+However, since the "FrameBufferFetch" is not supported by Vulkan, I don't suggest using the MLAB in Vulkan.

 Compared to the stochastic transparency, there is only one geometry pass in MLAB.
 This is beneficial to the mobile GPU since the vertex processing is not efficient on the mobile GPU.